phot-lab/pyphot/README.md

 import phot
 ```

-Then you can call functions of PyPhot by `phot.init_globals()`, `phot.LaserSource()`, etc. There is an **example.py** under the root directory showing how to use our API.
+There is an **qam_b2b_dsp.py** under the root directory showing how to use our API.
 Please read it carefully.

 ### Generate requirements.txt

-**requirements.txt** is useful for installation of related dependencies, you can generate it by command line tool **pipreqs**, turn to the root dir and enter this command to do it:
+**requirements.txt** is useful for installation of related dependencies, you can generate it by command line tool **pipreqs**, enter the root directory and execute this command:

 ```shell
 pipreqs . --mode gt --force --ignore ./test
 ```

+### Deprecated phot module

+The deprecated phot module is in `deprecated` folder.
+It is just reserved for developers.
+If you are user, just ignore it.